Sanyam-Agrawal/Shell/README.md

 ### Ideas for Improvements
 1. `history` command
-2. Quotation and Escapes
-3. Semicolons for multiple commands in one line
+2. Semicolons for multiple commands in one line